commaai/laika/README.md

 ## Examples
-A comprehensive walkthrough of the main functions of AstroDog and other useful laika functions can be found in the examples folder.
-There is also an example of computing a CORS stations's position using laika.
+- A comprehensive walkthrough of the main functions of AstroDog and other useful laika functions
+- Computation of a Continuously Operating Reference Station (CORS) position with laika
+- Using laika with a kalman filter to get more accurate position fixes from a GPS module

 ## Useful GNSS references